Mregojos/Data-Pipeline-GCP/README.md

             3. Data Processing?
                 What tool to use for data processing?
                     * Python
-                What'll be data processing strategy?
+                What'll be the data processing strategy?
             4. Data Lake?
                 * Cloud Storage
             5. Data Warehousing?